Wizz Air UK: UK launch

+Civil Aviation Authority dispute resolution

-Wizz Air UK was the worst performer in 2021 for flight delays from UK airports, according to a study of Civil Aviation Authority data by PA Media, released in August 2022.
+In December 2022, the UK Civil Aviation Authority announced its findings that Wizz Air ranked as the worst airline for complaints escalated to dispute resolution services in the third quarter, at 811 complaints per million passengers.
+Wizz Air UK was also the worst performer for flight delays from UK airports in both 2021 and 2022, according to studies of Civil Aviation Authority data by PA Media released in August 2022 and April 2023.

 Destinations

 Wizz Air UK operates in conjunction with parent company Wizz Air.
 Together, they operate to almost 90 destinations from the UK.

+As of November 2023, the airline group uses the UK AOC on flights connecting the UK with the European Union, Europe, Morocco and the North Western part of the Middle East.